-Liant Software Corporation is dedicated to helping you achieve the highest possible performance from the Liant family of products.
-The technical support staff is committed to providing you prompt and professional service when you have problems or questions about your Liant products.
+Micro Focus is dedicated to helping you achieve the highest possible performance from the RM/COBOL family of products.
+The technical support staff is committed to providing prompt and professional service to you when you have problems or questions about your Micro Focus products.

-Technical support services are subject to Liant's prices, terms, and conditions in place at the time the service is requested.
+Technical support services are subject to Micro Focus's prices, terms, and conditions in place at the time the service is requested.

 While it is not possible to maintain and support specific releases of all software indefinitely, we offer priority support for the most current release of each product.
-For customers who elect not to upgrade to the most current release of the products, support is provided on a limited basis, as time and resources allow.
+For customers who elect not to upgrade to the most current release of the products, there is free support available on the Micro Focus Community Forum: community.microfocus.com